operio-dev/operio-whitepaper/docs/02_market_problem.md

 - **Market Position**: Strong in specific verticals but lack comprehensive business automation capabilities

 **Emerging AI-Focused Solutions**:
-- **Limited Market Presence**: Few enterprise-grade solutions with proven AI capabilities at scale
+- **Limited Market Presence**: Few enterprise-grade solutions with proven AI capabilities at scale, like Doss and Arkie.
+Doss received a 15M$ in funding and it uses AI for predictive insights but it's not built to be completely AGI-native.
 - **Technical Focus**: Often prioritize AI capabilities over business process integration and enterprise requirements
 - **Enterprise Readiness**: Most lack the security, compliance, and scalability features required for mid-market and enterprise adoption